-It is the supervisor's responsibility to outline specific performance expectations for student workers and provide ongoing feedback.
+It is the responsibility of the supervisor to outline specific performance expectations for student workers as well as provide ongoing feedback.
 Student employee performance and skill development will be evaluated through both a self-assessment and a performance evaluation on an annual basis.
-This process will be conducted through NeoEd, and supervisors and students will receive email reminders when performance evaluations are due.
+This process will take place through NeoEd, and supervisors and students will be prompted through email when performance evaluations are due.

-It is the supervisor's responsibility to ensure that performance evaluations are completed by the deadline.
+It is the responsibility of the supervisor to ensure performance evaluations are completed by the deadline.
 Student supervisors should plan to meet with their supervisors to review performance and provide feedback.
-This process is mandatory, and outstanding performance evaluations will prohibit supervisors from hiring students for the following semester.
+This process is mandatory and outstanding performance evaluations will prohibit supervisors from hiring students for the following semester.